mtian29/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - `beta[l]    - (n[l], m)`
   - `gamma[l]   - (n[l], m)`

+Pay attention: gamma and beta are per hidden unit.
+(NOT per hidden layer)
 ### Why does Batch normalization work?

 - The first reason is the same reason as why we normalize X.